A switched mode power supply (SMPS) is a more modern and efficient take on the older power supplies known as linear supplies.

 - There is a high frequency noise introduced that corresponds with the switching frequency.
 This can have adverse effects on sensitive equipment.

-SMPS have several advantages over switched mode supplies…
+A switched Mode Power Supply has several advantages over switched mode supplies…

 - Size.
 They are smaller, often much smaller, than linear supplies.